Equality and diversity

 - building in legislative requirements and best practice to all our service delivery and employee policies and procedures, and supporting these with appropriate training and guidance

 Every person working for the department has a personal responsibility for implementing and promoting these principles in their day-to-day dealings with everyone – including members of the public, other staff and employers and partners.
 Inappropriate behaviour is not acceptable.

 We will measure and report on the effectiveness of our service delivery and employee policies and processes, in relation to these principles, by building performance monitoring and management information requirements into policy and product development.
 This information will be used to inform future policy and to enhance business processes.

 We think it is important that all our people can contribute to the achievement of the department’s objectives.
 Staff have access to learning and development products covering all equality areas.

-There is also a staff Equality Group with representation for age, disability, gender, race, transgender, sexual orientation and work-life balance.
+There is also a staff Equality Group with representation for age, disability, gender, race, transgender, sexual orientation, work-life balance and wellbeing.
 The Equality Group contributes directly to departmental goals for claimants, customers and staff by acting as a consultation forum for policy and operational colleagues, by raising concerns and promoting best practice.

 MINDFUL EMPLOYER® initiative